 — anand mahindra (@anandmahindra) April 5, 2020

 8. Building a personal brand

 When you work from an office, the workplace automatically lends you credibility by dint of the fact that you belong in an organisation.
 As a remote worker or freelancer, you need to build a personal brand to create credibility for what you do.

 With the economy being what it is, branding yourself has become essential because it’s what helps you stand apart from the competition and get noticed by those who matter, whether your clients or employers.

-My personal branding course, Creating Brand YOU, offers actionable steps to take you from no digital footprint at all to a well-established online presence and go from unknown to well-known.
+My free personal branding course offers actionable steps to take you from no digital footprint at all to a well-established online presence and go from unknown to well-known.

-If you’re a service provider, coach or consultant, download my #1 Amazon Bestseller, Be The Expert, and learn how to market your services to be seen as the authority or expert in your field.
+You’ll also get access to free personal branding ebooks, videos and worksheets to learn how to market your services to be seen as the authority or expert in your field.

 9. Poor infrastructure

 Working from anywhere isn’t always easy, says the AND CO survey.
 Perhaps that’s why the large majority of remote workers still work from their home country.